vinstic-myshell/myshell-doc-en/🎉-events/README.md

 # 🎉 Events

-Myshell community is gradually launching various activities with specific themes, mainly divided into permanent events and limited-time events.
+Myshell community is successively launching various activities with specific themes, mainly divided into permanent events and limited-time events.